G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 ` Boardrooms, not classrooms. `

-Now get back to work!
+Now go get back to work!